xperseguers/t3ext-causal_accounts/Documentation/AdministratorManual/InstallingExtension/Index.rst

 - Make sure the mode is set to  **Slave (Remote site)**

 - Specify the master website URL.
-If you master website is http://www.mycompany.org, then the master website URL is http://www.mycompany.org/?eID=causal\_accounts
+If your master website is http://www.mycompany.org, then the master website URL is http://www.mycompany.org/?eID=causal\_accounts

 - (optional) Configure short OpenID authentication.
 This allows users to authenticate with a shorter form of their